screx/cwl-tutorial/cl-tools/README.md

 To run the workflow:

-  1. Ensure a cwl-implementation is installed and functional on the current environment.
+  1. Ensure a cwl-implementation is installed and functional on the current environment. (here we use the default implementation `cwl-runner`)
   2. Type the following command into the terminal `cwl-runner workflow/basic.cwl basic.yml`